MSW/JD Dual Degree

 Topic 1: Describe your understanding of the social work profession.
 How have you incorporated the values of service and social justice (held by the profession) in your human service experiences and interactions with others?

 Topic 2: Discuss your career interests and goals.
 What population(s) or area(s) of social work practice most interests you?
 How will a social work education from Loyola University Chicago School of Social Work prepare you for work in your area of interest?
 What do you hope to accomplish with an MSW?

 Topic 3: Discuss your decision to pursue a graduate program now.
 What personal and/or professional factors have led you to want to pursue an MSW.
 How do you plan to balance the academic and field responsibilities of the program with outside responsibilities and obligations?
 How will you finance your studies?

-If you are a transfer student currently or have previously enrolled in a MSW program elsewhere, please also address your motivation for transferring to Loyola University Chicago School of Social Work.
+If you are a transfer student currently or have previously enrolled in an MSW program elsewhere, please also address your motivation for transferring to Loyola University Chicago School of Social Work.

-- International Students: Additional language requirement may apply.
+- International Students: Additional language requirements may apply.
 Please see additional details here.

 Additional Program Requirements

 School Social Work: Students interested in specializing in school social work and wishing to obtain the Professional Educator License must apply for the Fall term.
 Please review other requirements for the School Social Work Track.